Introduction to REST API documentation

 Why does the look and feel of the documentation matter so much?
 With API documentation, there is no GUI interface for users to browse.
 Instead, the documentation is the interface.
 Employers know this, so they want to make sure they have the right resources to make their API docs stand out as much as possible.

-Here’s what the Dropbox API looks like:
+Here’s what the Dropbox API doc site looks like:

-© 2017, Tom Johnson
+About Tom Johnson